-Understanding and controlling the electronic structure of thin layers of quantum materials is a crucial first step towards designing heterostructures where new phases and phenomena, including the metal-insulator transition (MIT), emerge.
-This study establish a control of the MIT in CaVO3 thin films via tuning electronic bandwidth and local site environment through selection of the number of atomic layers deposited.
-The combined X-ray absorption spectroscopy and resonant inelastic X-ray scattering (RIXS) study discloses that the thickness-induced MIT is triggered by electronic bandwidth reduction and local moment formation from V3+ ions, that are both a consequence of the thickness confinement.
+Understanding and controlling the electronic structure of thin layers of quantum materials is a crucial first step toward designing heterostructures where new phases and phenomena, including the metal-insulator transition (MIT), emerge.
+This study establishes a control of the MIT in CaVO3 thin films via tuning electronic bandwidth and local site environment through the selection of the number of atomic layers deposited.
+The combined X-ray absorption spectroscopy and resonant inelastic X-ray scattering (RIXS) study discloses that the thickness-induced MIT is triggered by electronic bandwidth reduction and local moment formation from V3+ ions, which are both a consequence of the thickness confinement.

 Terahertz-Driven Phonon Upconversion in SrTiO3, M. Kozina, M. Fechner, P. Marsik, T. van Driel, J.M.
 Glownia, C. Bernhard, M. Radovic, D. Zhu,S. Bonetti, U. Staub, and M.C.
 Hoffmann, Nature Physic, 15, 387-392 (2019).

-Direct manipulation of the atomic lattice using intense long-wavelength laser pulses has become a viable approach to create new states of matter in complex materials.
-Conventionally, a high-frequency vibrational mode is driven resonantly by a mid-infrared laser pulse and the lattice structure is modified through indirect coupling of this infrared-active phonon to other, lower-frequency lattice modulations.
+Direct manipulation of the atomic lattice using intense long-wavelength laser pulses has become a viable approach to creating new states of matter in complex materials.
+Conventionally, a high-frequency vibrational mode is driven resonantly by a mid-infrared laser pulse, and the lattice structure is modified through indirect coupling of this infrared-active phonon to other lower-frequency lattice modulations.
 This study shows that it is possible to transfer energy to higher-frequency phonon modes through nonlinear coupling.

 Atomic scale lateral confinement of a two-dimensional electron liquid in anatase TiO2, Z. Wang, Z. Zhong, S. McKeown Walker, Z. Ristic, J.-Z. Ma, F. Y. Bruno, S. Riccò, G. Sangiovanni, G. Eres, N. C. Plumb, L. Patthey, M. Shi, J. Mesot, F. Baumberger and M. Radovic, Nano Letters 17 (4), pp 2561–2567 (2017).

 Engineering the electronic band structure of two-dimensional electron liquids (2DELs) confined at the surface or interface of transition metal oxides is key to unlocking their full potential.
-This study showed a new approach to tailoring the electronic structure of an oxide surface 2DEL demonstrating the lateral modulation of electronic states with atomic scale precision on an unprecedented length scale comparable to the Fermi wavelength.
-The (1 × 4) surface reconstruction provides a periodic lateral perturbation of the electron liquid causing strong backfolding of the electronic bands, opening of unidirectional gaps and a saddle point singularity in the density of states near the chemical potential.
+This study showed a new approach to tailoring the electronic structure of an oxide surface 2DEL, demonstrating the lateral modulation of electronic states with atomic-scale precision on an unprecedented length scale comparable to the Fermi wavelength.
+The (1 × 4) surface reconstruction provides a periodic lateral perturbation of the electron liquid, causing strong backfolding of the electronic bands, the opening of unidirectional gaps, and a saddle point singularity in the density of states near the chemical potential.